Trump threatens to move RNC without assurances from governor

 He added that Republicans “must be immediately given an answer by the Governor as to whether or not the space will be allowed to be fully occupied.
 If not, we will be reluctantly forced…to find, with all of the jobs and economic development it brings, another Republican National Convention site.”

-Cooper’s office did not immediately respond to an email seeking comment on the tweets.
+Cooper’s office responded with a brief statement that state officials are working with the GOP on convention decisions.

+“State health officials are working with the RNC and will review its plans as they make decisions about how to hold the convention in Charlotte,” Cooper spokeswoman Dory MacMillan said in an email.
+“North Carolina is relying on data and science to protect our state’s public health and safety.”

-In an interview Monday on Fox News Channel’s “Fox & Friends,” Vice President Mike Pence noted convention planning takes months and praised the reopening strides made by Texas, Florida and Georgia — all states with Republican governors.
+In an interview Monday on Fox News Channel’s “Fox & Friends,” Vice President Mike Pence noted convention planning takes months and suggested that a state that’s loosened more restrictions could host.
+He praised reopening strides made by Texas, Florida and Georgia — all states with Republican governors.

 “What you hear the president saying today is just a very reasonable request of the governor of North Carolina.
 We all want to be in Charlotte.
 We love North Carolina,” Pence said.
 “But having a sense now is absolutely essential because of the immense preparations that are involved, and we look forward to working with Governor Cooper, getting a swift response and, if needs be, if needs be, moving the national convention to a state that is farther along on reopening and can say with confidence that we can gather there.”